Methadone vs Suboxone: Similarities & Differences

-Methadone is an opioid medication that has a very long half-life.
-This powerful narcotic became famous in the 1960s and 1970s as a method to slowly taper people who struggled with heroin addiction off the illegal drug.
+Methadone is an opioid medication that first became recognized in the 1960s and 1970s as a method to slowly taper people who struggled with heroin addiction off the illegal drug.
 Now, in some cases, methadone is prescribed as a generic painkiller, especially for people who have government insurance or cannot afford alternative, long-lasting painkillers.
-While this has been problematic, the original use of methadone, to help people with opioid addictions overcome this condition, has been sanctioned by the World Health Organization, which added methadone to its 2013 list of Essential Medicines.
-Because methadone is a potent, full opioid agonist, however, it is a Schedule II substance per the DEA, just like oxycodone and hydrocodone.
+Since methadone is a potent, full opioid agonist, however, it is a Schedule II substance per the Drug Enforcement Administration (DEA), just like oxycodone and hydrocodone.

-As a powerful narcotic synthesized from morphine, methadone binds to the opioid receptors in the brain.
+As a narcotic synthesized from morphine, methadone binds to the opioid receptors in the brain.
 By doing so, methadone helps to reduce withdrawal symptoms that can otherwise prevent a person from successfully detoxing from heroin or other narcotic substances.
-When used appropriately in a clinic, with a physician’s oversight, methadone does not lead to euphoria, analgesia, or sedation, which is associated with the intoxication of narcotics.
 In a detox program, the supervising physician will decrease the methadone dose over time, allowing the individual’s body time to adjust to the “new normal” level of opioid in the brain.
-Although this process can take years for some people, they can lead healthy, normal lives while working toward sobriety, in conjunction with rehabilitation, therapy, support groups, and other parts of a comprehensive treatment plan.

 Methadone lasts for 24 hours in the body, allowing the person undergoing methadone treatment to spend much more time focusing on other aspects of their lives.
 The medication comes as a powder, liquid, or tablet, and it is often recommended that the individual mix methadone with water or juice to dissolve the dose before ingesting it.